Questions & Answers

 What has to happen to protect Scott Ranch from development?

-The Sonoma County Regional Parks District wants to expand Helen Putnam County Regional Park to include the largest and most environmentally valuable open space within Scott Ranch, provided independent funds are available to help construct park improvements – including building trails and providing parking and restroom facilities.
+The Sonoma County Regional Parks District wants to expand Helen Putnam Regional Park to include the largest and most environmentally valuable open space within Scott Ranch, provided independent funds are available to help construct park improvements – including building trails and providing parking and restroom facilities.
+The Sonoma Land Trust currently holds $1 million that could be used to pay for such improvements.

 Where is the money coming from?